alanng10/Grand/Docue/a.md

 Govern total done is not base on Interm.

-Govern total done is base on gain share xcross.
+Govern total done is base on gain share xross.

 Count any start from zero.